Quantitative steepness, semi-FKPP reactions, and pushmi-pullyu fronts: Introduction

 Finally, Appendix~\ref{sec:appendix} contains some auxiliary results used in the paper as well as a discussion of the generality of the model~\eqref{jul1314}.

 {\bf Acknowledgments.} CH was supported by NSF grants DMS-2003110 and DMS-2204615.
-LR was supported by NSF grant DMS-1910023 and by ONR grant N00014-22-1-2174.
+LR was supported by NSF grants DMS-1910023 and DMS-2205497 and by ONR grant N00014-22-1-2174.
 JA and CH acknowledge support of the Institut Henri Poincar\'e (UAR 839 CNRS-Sorbonne Université), and LabEx CARMIN (ANR-10-LABX-59-01).